VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 ### Use `caplog` to test for log messages

-With the `caplog` built-in fixture we can test for log messages in our code.
+With the `caplog` built-in fixture, we can test for log messages in our code.
-Lets look at an example:
+Let's look at an example:

 ```python
 @pytest.mark.output_capturing